Richard Pearse: Claims

 The Public Trustee administered Pearse's estate following his death in 1953.
 The trust officer was instructed to place the properties and saleable articles up for auction and dump Pearse's patented convertiplane invention.
 Setting in motion a serendipitous train of events, the auctioneer George Anderson offered the convertiplane to the Canterbury Aero Club.
-Following inspection by the clubs's chief flying instructor, engineer and captain, their captain, Harry Walker, purchased it himself for £5 in June 1954 to save it from the scrap heap.
+Following inspection by the club's chief flying instructor, engineer and captain, their captain, Harry Walker, purchased it himself for £5 in June 1954 to save it from the scrap heap.
 They transported it to the club's hangar at Harewood, along with Pearse's powercycle as part of the lot.
 Intrigued by the shed find, Walker also rescued, examined and sorted what was left of Pearse's papers and patents from the trustee's rubbish heap and the yard.
 Sometime later, during a stopover at Christchurch Airport, Captain John Malcolm, NAC, caught sight of Pearse's dismantled convertiplane in the hangar, and reported the find to aviation pioneer George Bolt in Auckland.
 As a result, Bolt went to see Pearse's last flying machine during his next visit to Christchurch in March 1956.
 It is at this point that the tide turned for Richard William Pearse and his lifetime pursuit of aviation invention, from certain obliteration to recognition.

 In 1958, Bolt excavated the South Canterbury dump site and discovered some components, including a propeller.
 His research in the 1950s and 1960s produced evidence for flight in 1903: people who had left the district by 1904 remembered the events, and recalled a particularly harsh winter with heavy snow.

 During filming of a television documentary in the 1970s, the crew attached a replica of Pearse's 1902–03 machine by a rope to a horse.
 When the horse bolted, the pilotless machine took to the air and flew laterally stable for some considerable distance before landing clumsily with slight damage, surprising all and prompting an impression that it was flyable.
 Unfortunately, as the cameras had been put aside, the event went unfilmed.